grodansparadis/vscp-espnow/README.md

 | {{evnickname}}  | Node nickname (16-bit) for node thats ent event. |
 | {{sindex}}      | Sensor index (if any) |

+## Using VSCP Works with vscp-espnow

+Will be added.

+VSCP Works is available [here](https://github.com/grodansparadis/vscp-works-qt) and old version is [here]().

+## Using a VSCP daemon with vscp-espnow
+Will be added.

+The VSCP daemon is available [here](https://github.com/grodansparadis/vscp)

 ## Issues, Ideas And Bugs
 If you have further ideas or you found some bugs, great!
 Create an [issue](https://github.com/grodansparadis/vscp-espnow/issues) or if you are able and willing to fix it by yourself, clone the repository and create a pull request.